Jockey: Role

-Racing colors
+Racing colours

-The colors worn by jockeys in races are the registered "colors" of the owner or trainer who employs them.
-The practice of riders wearing colors probably stems from medieval times when jousts were held between knights.
-However, the origins of racing colors of various patterns may have been influenced by racing held in Italian city communities since medieval times.
+The colours worn by jockeys in races are the registered "colours" of the owner or trainer who employs them.
+The practice of riders wearing colours probably stems from medieval times when jousts were held between knights.
+However, the origins of racing colours of various patterns may have been influenced by racing held in Italian city communities since medieval times.
 Purple, gold and or yellow/nude, Such traditional events are still held on town streets and are known for furious riding and the colorful spectacle they offer.

-While the term "silks" is used in the United States to refer to racing colors, technically "silks" are the white breeches and bib, stock or cravat.
+While the term "silks" is used in the United States to refer to racing colours, technically "silks" are the white breeches and bib, stock or cravat.
 Obtaining them is a rite of passage when a jockey is first able to don silken pants and colors in their first race ride.
 At one time silks were invariably made of silk chosen for being a lightweight fabric, though now synthetics are used instead.
-Silks and their colors are important symbols of loyalty and festivity.
+Silks and their colours are important symbols of loyalty and festivity.

 Many of the silks bear chequered patterns, polka dots, stripes or icons such as quatrefoils.
 The wearing of silks originated in the United Kingdom.
 They were first mentioned in 1515, and the current system was formally established in the 1700s.
-Horses are identified as they race by the colourful, traditional silk shirts and helmets their jockeys wear, these representing the horses’ owners.
+Horses are identified as they race by the colourful, traditional silk shirts and helmets their jockeys wear, these representing the horses' owners.
 The colours need to be significantly different to serve this purpose and are registered by each Australian state's Principal Racing Authority (PRA).

 The silks of famous jockeys, horses and owners can fetch high prices at auction, suggesting the esteem in which history and tradition are held in horse racing.
 Although Racing Australia requires that all jockeys wear approved helmets and safety vests, racegoers are unaware of this latter safety equipment as it is worn beneath the silks.
-Jockeys also wear a ‘skivvy’ under the silks.
+Jockeys also wear a 'skivvy' under the silks.
 On race days the skivvy chosen is a lightweight mesh or microfibre bodysuit, sleeved or sleeveless, whereas, for track work, a more heavy-duty version may be worn.
 Summarising, during an Australian race day, jockeys must wear the following: the helmet (or skullcap), goggles, silks, vest, breeches, gloves, boots, saddle and girth and stirrups.

 Awards

-Various awards are given annually by organizations affiliated with the sport of thoroughbred racing in countries throughout the world.
+Various awards are given annually to jockeys by organizations affiliated with the sport of thoroughbred racing in countries throughout the world.
 They include: